PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-06-Conservation-of-arguments.md

 > Conservation of information is a big result of the intelligent design literature, even if to date it hasn’t gotten the attention it deserves.
 It quantifies the amount of information needed to increase the probability of finding a needle in a haystack so that the needle can actually be found.
 The upshot of conservation of information is that the information needed to find a needle in a haystack in turn requires finding another needle in a haystack, implying there is no free lunch in search.

+In Dembski's account, when evolutionary biologists argue that processes such as natural selection can put adaptive information into the genome, they are failing to explain where the information comes from.
+They are building it into their evolutionary algorithms as a detailed goal, and not informing the reader that they have done that.
+The biologists' argument has thus simply displaced the question, not answered it.
+Dembski's first post is illustrated by an illustration of the Shell Game, to label the argument of evolutionary biologists as a dishonest trick.

-The two posts leave Dembski's argument no further than it was some years ago.
+Actually, the two posts leave Dembski's argument no further than it was some years ago.
 We can deal with it without going into great detail, because we have seen these arguments before.
 Let's ask, and answer, some brief questions as to what was accomplished: